rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

           app.kubernetes.io/name: rabbitmqcluster-sample
         sessionAffinity: None
         type: LoadBalancer
-  configMapTemplate:
-      metadata:
-        labels:
-          app.kubernetes.io/component: rabbitmq
-          app.kubernetes.io/name: rabbitmqcluster-sample
-          app.kubernetes.io/part-of: pivotal-rabbitmq
-        name: rabbitmqcluster-sample-rabbitmq-server-conf
-        namespace: pivotal-rabbitmq-system
-      data:
-        enabled_plugins: '[rabbitmq_management].'
-        rabbitmq.conf: |-
-          cluster_formation.peer_discovery_backend = rabbit_peer_discovery_k8s
-          cluster_formation.k8s.host = kubernetes.default.svc.cluster.local
-          cluster_formation.k8s.address_type = hostname
-          cluster_formation.node_cleanup.interval = 10
 ```

-The updated manifest contains almost the complete manifest for the StatefulSet, ingress Service, and ConfigMap.
+The updated manifest contains almost the complete manifest for the StatefulSet and ingress Service.
 It does not have any fields like the status, kind, or apiversion, which require updates from the apiserver, not the controller.

 ### Update

-Any update to the StatefulSet, ingress Service, and the ConfigMap template will be reconciled by our controller.
+Any update to the StatefulSet and ingress Service template will be reconciled by our controller.
 This means that certain updates will trigger reconciliation errors.
 In that case, reconciliation errors should be surfaced through status.conditions as usual.
 Some updates on the pod template of the StatefulSet template will trigger a StatefulSet restart.
 Because we are not offering opinions about how people should configure and deploy their RabbitMQ, a StatefulSet restart should not be a concern to us.

 ### User Stories

 #### Story 1

-Users will be able to configure rabbitmq plugins and rabbitmq conf file at the time of creation.
-Users will have a documented way to update enabled rabbitmq plugins and rabbitmq conf file which does not require them from recreating the StatefulSet manually.
+Users can inject any container that they would like to the StatefulSet.
+For example, they can have side cars to aggregate logs.

 #### Story 2

-Users can inject any container that they would like to the StatefulSet.
+Users can set environment variables in the rabbitmq container.
+They can set environment variables that configures the rabbitmq server.

 ### Implementation Details/Notes/Constraints

-* Merging defaults and users provided values could be difficult.
+* What happens when users configure `spec.statefulSetTemplate.spec.template.spec.containers`?

-### Risks and Mitigations
+### Risks and Mitigation

-* Increase of complexity of the RabbitmqCluster.spec.
-This proposal asks to include the entire StatefulSet, ConfigMap, and Service definitions as part of our RabbitmqCluster spec.
-Because the spec reflects all its default values, with this feature, RabbitmqCluster spec will then include almost the entire manifest of these child objects. `RabbitmqCluster` can become much harder to navigate, and that may reduce adoption.
+* Increase of complexity.
+This proposal asks to include the entire StatefulSet and Service definitions as part of our `RabbitmqCluster` spec.
+Our current design decision is to have the spec reflects all its default values.
+This means that:
+  * CRD manifest will become much harder to navigate.
+Even with minimal configurations, after creating RabbitMQ, users will see almost the entire manifest of StatefulSet and ingress Service as part of the CRD manifest.
+  * Properties in the CRD spec will come much more nested.
+For example, a top-level property `spec.replicas` will become `spec.statefulSetTemplate.spec.replicas`, and `spec.tolerations` will become `spec.statefulSetTemplate.spec.template.spec.tolerations`.
 * Increase of possibility of user errors.
 There will be many more kubernetes related properties for users to configure.
 Without proper understanding, users are now exposed at a greater risk of misconfigured deployments.
-* Increase cost at documentation and support.
-We will need more complicated and comprehensive documentation about how to use `RabbitmqCluster`.

-These possible risks are similar to the [Non-Goals](#non-goalsfuture-work) that are defined earlier.
-They are mostly results of the `RabbitmqCluster` CRD being at the bottom of the abstraction layer.
-The risk of increased complexity will be there whenever we add more kubernetes properties to the CRD.
-However, it should be mitigated when we start to add the other layers of abstraction to our products.
+**Mitigation** to these above risks is to add the other layers of abstraction to our products.
 Users will then have a choice about their preferred granularity on how they would like to configure their RabbitMQ deployments.
-Users with specific requirements on their deployment can choose `RabbitmqCluster` CRD, whereas users with minimal requirements on how to deploy RabbitMQ can choose a different CRD that's easy to navigate and maintain.
+People with specific requirements on their deployment can choose `RabbitmqCluster` CRD, whereas users with minimal requirements on how to deploy RabbitMQ can choose a different CRD that's easy to navigate and maintain.

 ## Alternatives

 ### Alternative 1

-Keep the current CRD spec structure.
-While adding rabbitmq plugins list and rabbtimq conf file as new fields to the spec.

-### Alternative 2

 Define our own StatefulSet and Service template to have better control over what people can configure.